On Low-rank Trace Regression under General Sampling Distribution: Estimation Method and Corresponding Tail Bounds

-\end{theos} Note that even though the assumptions of Theorem \ref{thm:deterministic-error-bound} involve the noise and the observation matrices $\Xtilde_i$, no distributional assumption is required and the result is deterministic.
-However, we would employ probabilistic results later to show that the assumptions of the theorem hold.
-Specifically, condition \eqref{eq:lambda-condition} for $\lambda$ is guaranteed to hold with high probability, using a version of Bernstein tail inequality for the operator norm of matrix martingales.
-This is stated as Proposition \ref{lem:freedman} in \S \ref{subsec:bernstein} that also appears as Proposition 11 in \citep{klopp2014noisy}.
+Note that even though the assumptions of \cref{thm:deterministic-error-bound} involve the noise and the observation matrices $\Xtilde_i$, no distributional assumption is required and the result is deterministic.
+However, we will employ probabilistic results later to show that the assumptions of the theorem hold.
+Specifically, we can show that \cref{eq:lambda-condition} holds with high probability, using a version of the Bernstein tail inequality for the operator norm of matrix martingales.
+This is stated as \cref{lem:freedman} in \cref{subsec:bernstein} and also appears as Proposition 11 of \cite{klopp2014noisy}.

-The other condition in Theorem \ref{thm:deterministic-error-bound}, RSC for $\Cset(\nu,\eta)$, will be shown to hold with high probability via Theorem \ref{thm:rsc-condition} below.
-Before stating this result, we need two distributional assumptions for $\Xop(\cdot)$.
-Recall that the distribution (over $\IR^{d_r\times d_c}$) from which our observation matrices $\{\bX_i\}_{i=1}^n$ are sampled is denoted by $\Pi$. \begin{assumes} For constants $\gmin,\gmax>0$, the following inequalities hold:
+The other condition in \cref{thm:deterministic-error-bound}, RSC for $\Cset(\nu,\eta)$, will be shown to hold with high probability by \cref{thm:rsc-condition} below.
+Before stating this result, we need two distributional assumptions for $\SamplingOp(\cdot)$.
+Recall that the distribution (over $\IR^{d_r\times d_c}$) from which our observation matrices $\{\bX_i\}_{i=1}^n$ are sampled is denoted by $\SampleDistr$. \begin{asmp} For positive constants $\gmin$ and $\gmax$, and for all $\bB\in\IR^{d_r\times d_c}$, the following holds: